 Part-time au pair salary:

+Au pair salaries are dependent on many factors and there is not a one-size-fits-all model.
 Here at Au Pair Extraordinaire, we are dedicated to helping South African families find the perfect au pair to suit your family’s needs as cost-effectively as possible.
 If you need help to find au pair, or need guidance on au pair rates, then please don’t hesitate to contact us.